ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

     2. Will those who see these changes be able to understand them without reading the entire codebase?

--   Avoid including «gratuitous» changes…
+-   Avoid unnecessary changes (*drive-by commits*) that are unrelated to the bug.

 ---